-Because summer is high travel season in Gettysburg, that means you will find the most happening.
-Outdoor dining is in full swing and our wineries are hosting outdoor concerts.
-Living History Encampments are set up each weekend on the battlefield and at several businesses and you are sure to see a few soldiers and civilians strolling the streets as though it is still the 1860s.
-It’s a great time for a horseback tour of the battlefield or pick-your-own at the farms followed by a dip in the pool at your friendly accommodation.
+There is always something new to do during Gettysburg summer seasons.
+Outdoor dining is in full swing and many spots along the Adams County Pour Tour craft beverage trail host outdoor concerts.
+Festival season is upon us and from peach to bluegrass to baseball, there’s sure to be something that will peak your interest.
+Living History Encampments are set up each weekend on the battlefield and you are sure to see a few soldiers and civilians strolling the streets as though it is still the 1860s.
+It’s a great time for a horseback or Segway tour of the battlefield.
+Pick-your-own fresh juicy cherries, blueberries and strawberries at the farms located on the Adams County Crop Hop, our Farm and Market trail.

-Summer is a great time for a full blown Gettysburg vacation for the entire family.
+Summer is a great time for a week-long Gettysburg vacation for the entire family.

 President Eisenhower lived in Gettysburg, Pennsylvania on several occasions, and this small town quickly became a place he called home.
 Walk through history with Ike and check out these spots frequented by the president when he was in town.Read More

 Pack your water, bottle, hiking shoes, sunscreen, hand sanitizer and masks – we are waiting for you!Read More